-Complete the survey hereThe Government is consulting on changes to a range of national direction instruments, which will ultimately affect farmers through regional council plans and other rules.
+From late May to late July, the Government consulted on changes to a range of national direction instruments, which will ultimately affect farmers though regional council plans and other rules.

-The consultation covers national direction instruments across four packages:
+The consultation covered national direction instruments across four packages:

 - Infrastructure and development